February 15, 2019

 I don't mean any offense to those who struggle with mental health, I get it, I have experienced depression in the past, I understand, I'm just saying that currently that is not my burden.

-So, please don't feel sorry for me and treat me as if I'm the one feeling depressed and hopeless, I'm not, but maybe you think you would in my position.
-Please don't stress over my health - but guard your own.
-Please don't tell me to "hang in there", there's absolutely no need for that.
-I don't even know what to do with that.
+So, please don’t feel sorry for me and treat me as if I’m the one feeling depressed and hopeless, I’m not, but maybe you think you would be in my position.
+Please don’t stress over my health – but guard your own.
+Please don’t tell me to “hang in there”, there’s absolutely no need for that.
+I don’t even know what to do with that.

 Basically there is no need for holding on, because I'm held.
 Praise God!